Cootz/PasswordManager/README.md

 - **Cross platform:** Use on any device.

 # Getting Started
-Download the application from [Releases](https://github.com/Cootz/PasswordManager/releases) page.
-If you want to build an application from source code, see [Build & Run](https://github.com/Cootz/PasswordManager#build--run) section.
+Download the application from the [Releases](https://github.com/Cootz/PasswordManager/releases) page.
+If you want to build an application from source code, see the [Build & Run](https://github.com/Cootz/PasswordManager#build--run) section.

 # Build & Run